 The scholarships will cover one-half of the value of fees for the academic year 2017-18.
 The scholarship is only available for DIT's fulltime, taught Masters (Level 9) programmes.
 It is not available for postgraduate diploma or certificate programmes.
 The scholarships are open to applicants from any non-EEA/EU countries.
 We are encouraging the applicants from the following countries to ensure a more diversified student population:

 - Brazil (applicants must have completed a year of study in any Irish higher education institution under the Sciences without Borders programme)

 - Republic of Korea

 - United States of America

-Applicants must complete and submit the Centenary Scholarship Application on, or before the close of business of the 7th of June, 2016.
+Applicants must complete and submit the Centenary Scholarship application form, on or before the close of business of the 19th May, 2017.

 Applications MUST be emailed to firstname.lastname@example.org.

 Applications will be assessed by an academic panel in each College to determine suitability of the candidate.
 The panel may also select reserve candidates.
 The decision of the panel is final.

 Successful applicants will be notified by email from the International Office and will be required to accept the offer within two weeks.
 Failure to accept within this time frame will be deemed as declining the scholarship.